ausdru/SVG-Logo-Generator23/README.md

 ## Testing:
 To run the tests for the SVG Logo Generator, follow these steps:
-1. Ensure that you have installed the dependencies by running:
+1. Ensure that you have installed the dependencies (part 1/2) by running:
     ```bash
+    npm install --save inquirer

+2. Ensure that you have installed the dependencies (part 2/2) by running:
+    ```bash
     npm i jest

-2. Run the following command to execute the test file:
+3. Run the following command to execute the test file:
     ```bash
     npm run test